Janmabhumi: History

 In 1968, the state council of the Bharatiya Jana Sangh was held at Thalassery, Kerala and considered a proposal by K. Raman Pillai, for starting a daily newspaper in Malayalam language.
 With U. Dathathreya Rao as chief promoter and C. Prabhakaran, Punnath Chandran, M. Sreedharan, K. C. Sankaran, V. C. Achuthan as co promoters, Mathruka Pracharanalayam Ltd. was registered in January 1973 with the objective of publishing a Malayalam newspaper.
 Subsequently, the Rashtra Vartha newspaper was taken over by the company.
 In 1975, the name Janmabhumi was acquired and the necessary declaration was signed.
 P. Narayanan was the Chief Editor, P. V. K. Nedungadi as Editor, Dathathreya Rao as printer and publisher and a few others as sub-editors and reporters took charge.

-Janmabhumi was launched as an evening paper from Kozhikode on 28 April 1975.
+Janmabhumi was launched as an Newspaper from Kozhikode on 28 April 1975.
 In the first copy of editorial column it explicitly declared that "Janmabhumi is a total independent national daily.
 It will approach each problem on the basis of national unity, moral sense, patriotism and public welfare and think, evaluate and formulate our opinion.
 To err is human and we also commit mistakes, our capacity is limited.
 We consider this as a small step to the noble cause and great movement and appealed the co-operation of all people".

 However, after two months, the state of emergency in India was declared in June 1975.
 Rao, Nedungadi and Narayanan were arrested by the police and kept under detention.
 Nedungadi was let of after few days.
 Even though there was no ban on the paper the administration created conditions that did not allow to continue.
 Rao was released only after the emergency was lifted.
 Narayanan was acquitted of all charges by the court and released after four months.
 After the restoration of democracy in March 1977, Janmabhumi resumed publication from Ernakulam.
 A new decoration was signed, with Narayanan as printer and publisher and M. P. Manmadhan as Chief Editor.